- Reduce debt in 24-48 months

 You can also apply directly online.
 Start by filling out your basic information, including your first and last names, your email address, phone number, state, and the total amount of debt you owe.
 From there, you’ll receive a quote on the services you’ll receive and the price you can expect to pay once Accredited Debt Relief negotiates your debt.

 Between the secure online form and friendly staff, you never have to feel worried or embarrassed about your debt with Accredited Debt Relief.
 They deal with this every day, and you are certainly not the only person overwhelmed by your financial obligations.

 Once the Process Starts

-They say that they can make alternate arrangements if you let them know five business days ahead of your due date.
+Accredited Debt Relief says they can make alternate arrangements if you let them know five business days ahead of your due date.
 But the more payments you miss, the longer the process will take because they use the final amount you save as part of the negotiating process.

 Is Debt Relief Right for You?

 It might take you years to pay off those balances, but at least you’re making timely payments and keeping your credit score intact.
-On the other hand, if one minor financial emergency would throw you off kilter, then it might be worth considering settlement.
+On the other hand, if one minor financial emergency would throw you off-kilter, then it might be worth considering settlement.

 Consider contacting a bankruptcy attorney to determine what type of bankruptcy you could qualify for and what the implications would be for you.
-Debt settlement could help you keep your home, car, and other possessions without the stigma of having a bankruptcy listed on your credit report for seven to ten years.
+Debt management could help you keep your home, car, and other possessions without the stigma of having a bankruptcy listed on your credit report for seven to ten years.